turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ### Remove Token from Market

-Removing token from market is pretty much like the previous one.
-We have private `internal_remove_from_market` that delete the token listing from market and public `remove_from_market` that validate the token ownership and whether the token is in the market or not.
+Removing a token from the market is pretty similar to our previous step.
+We have a private function `internal_remove_from_market` that delete the token listing from the marketplace and a public function `remove_from_market` that validates the token ownership and whether the token is listed on the marketplace or not.

 ```typescript
 export function remove_from_market(token_id: TokenId): boolean {